zzg890/vch-docs/docs/2d-visualization/page/navigation.md

     ![alt text](33.png)

-    The “Text”property  of the LED1 is bound to the “Power” of the page custom property.
+    The "Text" property  of the LED1 is bound to the "Power" of the page custom property.

     ![alt text](34.png)

-    The “Text”property  of the LED2 is bound to the “Speed” of the page custom property.
+    The "Text" property  of the LED2 is bound to the "Speed" of the page custom property.

     ![alt text](35.png)